hmgle/graftcp-rust/README.md

 A Rust implementation of [graftcp](https://github.com/hmgle/graftcp) - a flexible tool that redirects TCP connections made by any given program to a SOCKS5 or HTTP proxy.

+> [!WARNING]
+> This project is a **Work in Progress**.
+While the core functionality is operational, it is still under active development and may contain bugs or incomplete features.

 This version consolidates all functionality into a single, efficient binary (`mgraftcp`).

 ## Architecture